peachpiecompiler/peachpie-docs/docs/php/Compatibility.md

 # Compatibility

-The following section lists the compatibility status of the compiler and runtime.
+The following section lists the known compatibility status of the compiler, runtime and BCL.

+## BCL and Extensions

+- See **[Compatibility status](/compatibility-status)** for the information about implemented and missing functions.

-## Suported Language Features
+## Language Features Status

 - [x] PHP 5.4 ..
 5.6 Syntax
 - [x] PHP 7.0 ..
 7.4 Syntax